 When I’m truly chilled to the bone, nothing warms me up like a big bowl of ramen.
 But not the typical college student meal you might think of when you think of ramen.
 No, my ramen has big flavors and lots of filling toppings.

-For this Miso-Tomato Ramen with Meatballs, I wanted to start with something beyond typical broth or water, so I combined chicken broth with the tomato liquid from a can of Red Gold Whole Peeled Tomatoes (why waste all of that glorious tomato flavor?).
+For this Miso-Tomato Ramen with Meatballs, I wanted to start with something beyond typical broth or water, so I combined chicken broth with the tomato liquid from a can of whole peeled tomatoes (why waste all of that glorious tomato flavor?).
 I doctored the tomato-broth mixture up even more with a bit of garlic, ginger and miso, and a splash of rice wine vinegar.

 Now it’s time to choose some toppings.
-I went big with meatballs, radishes, green onions, jalapeños, toasted nori sheets, halved tomatoes, steamed baby bok choy, a soft cooked egg and sesame seeds, but please feel free to choose as many or as few of these toppings as you would like.
+I went big with meatballs, radishes, green onions, jalapeños (or homemade pickled jalapenos for extra flavor), toasted nori sheets, halved tomatoes, steamed baby bok choy, a soft cooked egg and sesame seeds, but please feel free to choose as many or as few of these toppings as you would like.
 Enjoy!

 For the Miso-Tomato Ramen: